-Students or parents may wish to carry their own personal insurance to protect the iPad in cases of theft, loss, or accidental damage.
-Please consult with your insurance agent for details about your personal coverage of the iPad computer.
+Students or parents may wish to carry their own personal insurance to protect the Chromebook in cases of theft, loss, or accidental damage.
+Please consult with your insurance agent for details about your personal coverage of the Chromebook.

 8.3 Intentional Damage